-- 1. Common shares owned directly or indirectly by the Participant, through the Participant's retirement savings plan or through any Company retirement or savings plans; - 2.
-Deferred Units (DU's) awarded under the Company's Deferred Unit Plan, the value of which is calculated with reference to the Company's share price; - 3.
-50% of Performance Share Rights awarded under the Company Performance Rights Plan.
-Unvested rights are tracked at target/grant value; and - 4.
-Any other shares/units/rights (such as restricted share rights units (RSU's) or restricted shares, but excluding stock options, stock appreciation rights and similar leveraged awards) awarded pursuant to any equity based incentive plan established by the Company from time to time.
+- (a) Common shares owned directly or indirectly by the Participant, through the Participant's retirement savings plan or through any Company retirement or savings plans; - (b) Deferred Units awarded under the Company's Deferred Unit Plan, the value of which is calculated with reference to the Company's share price; - (c) 50% of Performance Share Rights awarded under the Company Performance Rights Plan.
+Unvested rights are tracked at target/grant value; and - (d) Any other shares/units/rights (such as restricted share rights units or restricted shares, but excluding stock options, stock appreciation rights and similar leveraged awards) awarded pursuant to any equity based incentive plan established by the Company from time to time.